Anti-Palestinian racism

+Anti-Palestinian graffiti reading "Gas the Arabs" and signed "JDL" (Jewish Defense League), spray-painted on the gate of a Palestinian home in Hebron.

-Anti-Palestinian racism or anti-Palestinianism is the prejudice, collective hatred, and discrimination directed at the Palestinian people for any variety of reasons.
-Since the mid-20th century, the phenomenon has largely overlapped with anti-Arab racism and Islamophobia because the overwhelming majority of Palestinians today are Arabs and Muslims.
+Anti-Palestinian racism or anti-Palestinianism is prejudice, collective hatred, erasure, or discrimination directed at the Palestinian people.
+Since the mid-20th century, the phenomenon has largely overlapped with anti-Arab racism and Islamophobia because the vast majority of Palestinians are Arabs and Muslims (with a small but significant minority of Christians).
 Historically, anti-Palestinianism was more closely identified with European antisemitism, as far-right Europeans detested the Jewish people as undesirable foreigners from Palestine.
 Modern anti-Palestinianism—that is, xenophobia or racism towards Palestinians—is most common in Israel, (Note: "For much of the 20th century, mainstream American and Israeli public discourse did not even tolerate the word 'Palestinian.'
 In The Question of Palestine, published in 1979, Edward Said observed that, 'merely to mention the Palestinians or Palestine in Israel, or to a convinced Zionist, is to name the unnameable.'"
 (Beinart 2021)) the United States, Lebanon, and Germany, among other countries.

 Anti-Palestinian racism includes "erasing the human rights and equal dignity and worth of Palestinians"; defending acts of violence against Palestinians; and refusing "to acknowledge Palestinians as an Indigenous people with a collective identity".
 Pakistani author and professor Sunaina Maira, citing American professor of Islamic studies Shahzad Bashir in the context of labelling, states: "...an important aspect of anti-Palestinianism, that is, the moral panic whipped up about the 'radicalization' of Muslim and Arab American youth is often accompanied by the charge that they are automatically anti-Semites if they are critical of the Israeli state's policies."
 According to Moustafa Bayoumi, anti-Palestinianism preceded the modern wave of Islamophobia and influenced the rise of the latter.

 According to a United Nations special committee, Amnesty International, the International Association of Genocide Scholars, and other experts and human rights organisations, Israel has committed genocide against the Palestinian people during its ongoing invasion and bombing of the Gaza Strip.
 Anti-Palestinian racism may have played a role in this genocide.